Buddy Bell: Career

+Post-playing career

-Following retirement, Bell worked for several years as a coach for the Reds, and from 1994-95 for the Indians.
+Following retirement, Bell worked for several years as a coach for the Reds, and from 1994-1995 for the Indians.
 He managed the Detroit Tigers from 1996–98.
 He then managed the Colorado Rockies from through part of when he was fired in April after a 6–16 start.
 As a manager both for Detroit and Colorado, Bell compiled a 184–277 record.
+Bell managed the American team in the 1999 Pan American Games.
+They reached the gold medal match, where they lost to Cuba; the result earned the United States a qualifying spot for the 2000 Olympic Games.